1959 Quarter Value (2026 Guide): Errors List, “D” & No Mint Mark Worth)

 1959 DCAM Quarter Value

 The 1959 DCAM (Deep Cameo) quarter represents the pinnacle of proof coin production, featuring maximum contrast between deeply frosted design elements and brilliant mirror-like fields.
-This designation requires the most pronounced cameo effect achievable, with sharp definition between textured devices and polished backgrounds.
+PCGS defines Deep Cameo as brilliant proofs displaying deep, even frosting on design elements on both sides of the coin — the result requires near-perfect die conditions at the very start of the proof run.

 DCAM coins were produced from the freshest dies before any wear could diminish the frosting effect.
-With only approximately 36,000 surviving examples from the original proof mintage, these represent the rarest and most visually striking variety of 1959 proof quarters, commanding substantial premiums among serious collectors.
+With only approximately 36,000 surviving examples from the original proof mintage — a 3.13% survival rate — these represent the rarest and most visually striking variety of 1959 proof quarters.
+The finest example certified, a PR69 DCAM, sold for $11,750 in 2018, making it the most valuable 1959 quarter of any variety.
+That single-point premium over a PR68 DCAM demonstrates the dramatic value cliff that exists at the very top of the grading scale.

 1959 DCAM Quarter Price/Grade Chart